-As part of the ICT curriculum, e-Safety is taught to all year groups during the academic year, and Year 7 are involved in a more in-depth project.
+As part of the computing curriculum, e-Safety is taught to all year groups during the academic year.

-The ICT Department at Ralph Sadleir have developed and put into place an e-Safety ICT Policy for both Staff and Students.
+The computing Department at Ralph Sadleir has developed and put into place an e-Safety policy for both staff and students.
 The policy covers all aspects of e-Safety with areas relating particularly to each group.
 It requests that each group read and sign to ensure their understanding and agreement.